MA-C/Peter-Piper/README.md

 ### 2. EXPLOIT
 <br>
-This exploit uses a vulnerability that was properly fixed in OS X 10.10.5.
+This script uses an exploit called rocket pipe for OSX 10.10.4 and below.
 It’s reference information is [here](https://www.sektioneins.de/en/blog/15-07-07-dyld_print_to_file_lpe.html).
+This exploit gives whatever user that executes it admin instantly.
+This script also uses an exploit called muymacho for OSX 10.10.5 only.
+It's reference information is [here] (https://luismiras.github.io/muymacho-exploiting_DYLD_ROOT_PATH/)
 This exploit gives whatever user that executes it admin instantly.

 <br>